camunda/camunda-docs/docs/guides/sap/guide1-sap-e2e.md

   - [Connectivity Service](https://discovery-center.cloud.sap/serviceCatalog/connectivity-service?region=all), `lite` plan (to connect to the SAP is on-premises)
   - [Destination Service](https://discovery-center.cloud.sap/serviceCatalog/destination?service_plan=lite&region=all&commercialModel=btpea), `lite` plan

-- 1 or more instance- or subaccount-level destinations, pointing to the SAP systems to communicate with.
+- one or more instance- or subaccount-level destinations, pointing to the SAP systems to communicate with.
   ![sample BTP destination configuration](./images/btp-destination.png)

   :warning: check that `Additional Properties` are correctly set on the Destination